alphagov/re-build-systems-test/examples/complete_deployment_of_dns_and_jenkins/README.md

 ## Next Steps

-* The jenkins master and agent server have unrestricted outwards access to the internet, we suggest implementing an egress proxy, security groups etc to restrict access
+* The Jenkins master and agent server have unrestricted outwards access to the internet, we suggest implementing an egress proxy, security groups etc to restrict access
-* ssh access is available by `ssh -i /path/to/private.key ubuntu@[url]`
+* SSH access is available by `ssh -i /path/to/private.key ubuntu@[url]`

 ## Contributing